christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

-# count vectorization & term frequency, inverse document frequency
+# sparse count vectorization & term frequency, inverse document frequency

 `CountVectorizer` is a bag-of-words (BOWs) model from the sklearn open-source library.
 A bag-of-words is a way of simplifying the representation of a given sentence by breaking it down into a token.